willia4/resume/james_williams_resume.md

 At Blackbaud, James works within a larger team to develop an enterprise-grade application platform used to build best-in-class enterprise fundraising solutions based on technologies ranging from .Net and Microsoft SQL Server to web services and JavaScript.

+<div class="force-break"></div>
 James writes and works with code that must be able to input, manage, transform, and report on tens of millions of records without performance issues.
-Over the past eight years, he has developed skills for writing efficient SQL Server queries (and tuning existing ones), finding and removing bottlenecks from HTTP web service traffic, and writing fast, correct code in general.
+Over the past nine years, he has developed skills in: writing efficient SQL Server queries (and tuning existing ones), finding and removing bottlenecks from HTTP web service traffic, and writing fast, correct code.

 During his time at Blackbaud, James has led development teams and mentored new developers.
 He has been involved with transitions from waterfall development methodologies to Scrum and modified agile processes inspired by Marty Cagan.